HoldenCreative/wp_weeverapps/readme.txt

 1. Upload custom graphics for the load screen, logo, and other images for the app in the 'Logo, Images and Theme' tab in the Weever Apps Configuration screen
 1. Copy templates/weever-content-single.php in the plugin folder to your current theme to customize the look of individual pages / posts, or rename to weever-content-single-{posttype}.php to override only for certain post types (standard or custom)
-1. Add custom CSS in the 'Logo, Images and Theme' tab, under 'Advanced Theme Settings'
+1. Add custom CSS in the 'Logo, Images and Theme' tab, under 'Advanced Theme Settings' or add a file named weever.css to your current Wordpress theme

 You can determine the appropriate CSS classes to use by loading your private app URL in a Webkit browser such as Google Chrome or Safari, and inspecting the appropriate HTML elements.